-- Athletic deficiencies
+- · Athletic deficiencies

 - Overuse injuries

 - Early burnout and dropout

 - Unhappy children

-Adults need to be patient with children, recognise they all grow at different rates and learning occurs at varied speeds too.
+Adults need to be patient with children and recognise they all grow and learn at different rates.
 Don't forget, little children today won't always be little and some may appear 'excellent' today because of a short-term physical advantage.
 Can you spot and foster the development potential?